General Institutional Information

 Textbook Information uses your course schedule to help you determine the current price of textbooks and supplemental materials for each course.

 Educational Programs, Instructional Facilities and Faculty describes current instructional programs and facilities, faculty and other instructional staff, and academic improvement plans.

 Transfer Policies and Articulation Agreements

 Accreditation, Approval and Licensure of Institution and Programs

 Sandhills Community College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees, certificates and diplomas.
-Contact information for this accrediting agency is detailed on page 2 of the printed catalog, as well as on this website.
+Contact information for this accrediting agency is detailed on our Accreditation page.
 In addition, some individual instructional degree programs maintain specific accreditation by specialized professional agencies.
-Such specific program accreditations are detailed with the individual degree program information within the current catalog pages 134-209.
-To obtain copies of documents describing college or program accreditation approval or licensing, contact Dr. Kristie Sullivan, Dean of Planning and Institutional Research at (910) 695-3907 or firstname.lastname@example.org.
+Such specific program acreditations are detailed with the individual degree program information within the current catalog.
+To obtain copies of documents describing college or program accreditation approval or licensing, contact Dr. Kristie Sullivan, Dean of Planning and Institutional Research at (910) 695-3907 or email@example.com.

 Copyright Infringement -Policies and Sanctions (Including Computer Use and File Sharing)

 Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under section 106 of the Copyright Act (Title 17 of the US Code).
 These rights include the right to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.